-This meeting is also your opportunity to vote on important issues.
-Whether or not you plan to attend in person, we recommend that you exercise the power of your proxy vote through the procedures that are explained in the "Q&A on Proxy Voting" section of the accompanying information circular.
+Whether or not you plan to attend the Meeting (via the audio webcast), we recommend that you exercise the power of your proxy vote through the procedures that are explained in the "Q&A on Proxy Voting" section of the accompanying information circular and proxy statement.
 We urge you to make your vote count.
 Please vote in sufficient time to ensure your vote is received prior to the proxy cut off of 2:30 p.m.
-(Calgary time) on Friday, May 3, 2019.
+(Calgary time) on Monday, May 4, 2020.

-Following the meeting, you will find the full text of the audited annual financial statements for the year ended December 31, 2018 (and the accompanying management discussion and analysis), the Information Circular and Annual Information Form for the year ended December 31, 2018, our Q1, 2019 quarterly results, corporate presentation, and other useful information about Alaris at www.alarisroyalty.com.
+You will find the full text of the audited annual financial statements for the year ended December 31, 2019 (and the accompanying management discussion and analysis), the accompanying information circular and proxy statement, the Annual Information Form for the year ended December 31, 2019, corporate presentation, our Q1 2020 quarterly results (following the meeting) and other useful information about Alaris at www.alarisroyalty.com.